thaugensorg/MLProfessoar/README.md

 The PowerShell script will prompt for a significant number of parameters about the environment.
 As a result, it will help to plan your environment in advance.
 See the Configuration Parameters below for the values the scripts require.

+Note: if the script errors simply run it again.
+Enter the same name for the resource group and the script will clean up the previous attempt as the first step.
+When the script checks for the resource group if it does not find it the script will out put a red message resource group not found.
+This is OK, it simply means that the script needs to create the resource group.

 # Deploying to Azure
 This article shows how to upload and run powershell scripts in Azure:
 [PowerShell in Azure](https://www.ntweekly.com/2019/05/24/upload-and-run-powershell-script-from-azure-cloud-shell/)